heamanthsop/parlant/README.md

 - Define rules in natural language
 - **Guaranteed** rule compliance
 - Predictable, consistent behavior
-- Scale by adding more guidelines
+- Scale by adding guidelines
 - Production-ready from day one

 </td>